richabianca/supermarket-markov-chains-simulator/README.md

 ### This project is part of the Data Science Bootcamp Curriculum @ Spiced Berlin

-#### The exercise goal is to predict and simulate the customers behavious in a supermarket.
+#### The exercise goal is to predict and simulate the customers behaviour in a supermarket.

 #### The project involves the following tasks: